 You will need a family visa if you have an immediate family member – or a partner, in most cases – working or living in a foreign country.
 Family visas are useful if you want to become reunited with a family member and are also long-term visas that can change depending on which member is sponsoring your application.

-K1 visas, also called the fiance(e) visa, are non-immigrant visa that permits people overseas to visit the United States for marriage with a fiance(e).
+K1 visas, also called fiance(e) visas, are non-immigrant visas that permit people overseas to visit the United States for marriage with a fiance(e).
 To apply for a K1 visa, you must be a fiance or fiancee of a U.S. resident or citizen.

-Also, within the 90 days upon arriving in the country, which is the period the visa is valid for, the person must marry their fiance(e) who is a U.S. resident or citizen.
+Also, within 90 days of arriving in the country, which is the period the visa is valid for, the person must marry their fiance(e), who is a U.S. resident or citizen.

 Moreover, should the person decide to permanently live in the U.S. after marriage, they can apply for permanent residence or LPR adjustment status.